tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - There is a temptation to believe and a cult feeling among the community that most devs think that implicit mechanisms are magical.
 - When something happens that is unexpected it is magical, and we equate this with bad.
 - This is part of the reason why anti-coercion perspectives exist, that implicit coercion is the downfall.
-- People say this is a weakness if JS and cite other languages as being better.
+- People say this is a weakness of JS and cite other languages as being better.
 - We should think of implicit coercion as an abstraction.
 - Not all abstractions are good, but some are.
 - Within functional programming abstraction is everywhere.